-Thomas Blackwell (1701-1757) in An Enquiry into the Life and Writings of Homer and Robert Lowth (1710-1787) in Lectures on the Sacred Poetry of the Hebrews argued that myth was a valid record of earlier societies, containing some truth.
+Thomas Blackwell (1701-1757), in An Enquiry into the Life and Writings of Homer and Robert Lowth (1710-1787) in Lectures on the Sacred Poetry of the Hebrews, argued that myth was a valid record of earlier societies, containing some truth.
 Giambattista Vico (1668-1744) was the first to argue that myths were created at different stages in cultural evolution.
 Vico maintained that myths were “poetic truths” and “metaphysical truths.”
-Bernhard Le Bovier de Fontenelle (1657-1757) compared mythologies and concluded that humans were universally predisposed towards creating a mythology.
+Bernhard Le Bovier de Fontenelle (1657-1757) compared mythologies and concluded that humans were universally predisposed toward creating a mythology.
 He attributed the supernatural characteristics of myths to the “primitive” societies that created them.
 Lucien Lévy-Bruhl (1857-1939) argued that primitive people were dominated by the mystical and unable to employ rational modes of thought.

 Sigmund Freud explained myths as anxiety stemming from biological memories of evolution.
-He argued that certain child-rearing actives lead to certain anxieties that are universal and projected onto mythical figures.
+He argued that certain child-rearing activities lead to certain anxieties that are universal and projected onto mythical figures.
 He emphasized a link between neurotic behavior and supernatural beliefs.
 After Freud published The Interpretation of Dreams, scholars lost interest in the mythical and religious context of dreaming.
 Freud’s psychoanalytic theories, which initially met with hostility, profoundly influenced twentieth-century thought and the interpretation of myths.

 Sir James Frazer and Sir Edward Tylor

 Nineteenth-century theories of myth were concerned with the origins of humankind.
 Sir James Frazer (1851-1941) and Sir Edward Burnett Tylor (1832-1917) argued that mythology was a corrupted history and a necessary social institution.
 Tylor argued that myths were distorted history invented by “primitive” people.
-Tylor has been criticized for claiming that not all people have the equal intellectual capacity and potential.
+Tylor has been criticized for claiming that not all people have equal intellectual capacity and potential.
 To counter Tylor’s argument, structural anthropologists provide the explanation that “primitive” thought is logically consistent, but the terms of its logic are not consistent with Western thought.

 Similar to Tylor, Frazer, in his book The Golden Bough (1940) argued that all myths were originally connected with the idea of fertility, birth, death, and resurrection.
 Frazer maintained that myths were intended to explain rituals though there is no evidence rituals originated before the myth.
 Furthermore, if the myth was created only to explain the ritual, the original meaning of the ritual remains unknown.
 Frazer also argued that human society developed in stages, from magical to religious, to the final stage of rational science.
-There is a need for myth in society, otherwise, science would completely supplant myth as a rational explanation for phenomena.
+There is a need for myth in society; otherwise, science would completely supplant myth as a rational explanation for phenomena.